Eyezy Review 2024: A Good Way to Monitor Your Kids?

 • Time-consuming web filtering: Eyezy’s web filtering doesn’t let you filter out predefined categories of websites you don’t want your kids visiting.
 This means you have to manually block each individual website — if you can find all the ones that should be blocked!
 Norton Family, on the other hand, offers 45+ predefined categories for easy web filtering.
 Eyezy does track your kids’ entire browsing history, but it only shows you the URLs they visited, meaning you’ll have to check each one individually to find any content that might be troubling.

-• Ineffective location tracking: It’s often slow to update changes in location, and it doesn’t work using your kid’s device connected to the internet.
+• Ineffective location tracking: It’s often slow to update changes in location, and it doesn’t work unless your kid’s device is connected to the internet.

 • Difficult setup: To use all of Eyezy’s features on its Premium plan, you have to make sure your kids’ phones are jailbroken/rooted (unlocked) first.